-- 9.3.4 In addition to the process described in 9.3.3 above, the organized Medical Staff itself may recommend to the Board an amendment(s) to any rule, regulation, or policy by submitting a petition signed by ten percent (10%) of the members of the Active category using the Conflict Resolution Mechanism noted in Part I Section 8.1.3.
-Upon presentation of such petition, the adoption process outlined in Part I Section 9.2.1 above will be followed. - 9.3.5 In cases of a documented need for an urgent amendment to rules and regulations necessary to comply with law or regulation, the MEC may provisionally adopt and the Board may provisionally approve an urgent amendment without prior notification of the Medical Staff.
+- 9.3.3 The MEC shall vote on the proposed language changes at a regular meeting, or at a special meeting called for such purpose.
+Following an affirmative vote by the MEC, rules and regulations may be adopted, amended, or repealed, in whole or in part and such changes shall be effective when approved by the Board.
+Policies and procedures will become effective upon approval of the MEC. - 9.3.4 In addition to the process described in 9.3.3 above, the organized Medical Staff itself may recommend to the Board an amendment(s) to any rule, regulation, or policy by submitting a petition signed by ten percent (10%) of the members of the Active category using the Conflict Resolution Mechanism noted in Part I Section 8.1.3.
+Upon presentation of such petition, the adoption process outlined in Part I Section 9.2.1 above will be followed. - 9.3.5 In cases of a documented need for an urgent amendment to rules and regulations necessary to comply with state and/or federal law or regulation, the MEC may provisionally adopt and the Board may provisionally approve an urgent amendment without prior notification of the Medical Staff.
 In such cases, the MEC immediately informs the Medical Staff.
 The Medical Staff has the opportunity for retrospective review of and comment on the provisional amendment.
 If there is no conflict between the organized Medical Staff and the MEC, the provisional amendment stands.
 If there is conflict over the provisional amendment, the process for resolving conflict between the organized Medical Staff and the MEC is implemented.
-If necessary, a revised amendment is then submitted to the Board for action. - 9.3.6 The MEC may adopt such amendments to these bylaws, rules, regulations, and policies that are, in the committee's judgment, technical or nonsubstantive legal modifications, or clarifications.
-Such modifications may include reorganization or renumbering, punctuation, spelling, or other errors of grammar or expression and shall be effective when approved by the Board.
+If necessary, a revised amendment is then submitted to the Board for action. - 9.3.6 The MEC may adopt such amendments to these bylaws, rules, regulations, and policies that are, in the committee's judgment, technical or non substantive legal modifications, or clarifications.
+Such modifications will be limited to reorganization or renumbering, punctuation, spelling, or other errors of grammar or expression and shall be effective when approved by the Board.
 Neither the organized Medical Staff nor the Board may unilaterally amend the Medical Staff bylaws or rules and regulations.

-Trinity Health Mid-Atlantic Mercy Catholic Medical Center

-MEDICAL STAFF BYLAWS

-Part II: Investigations, Corrective Actions, Hearing and Appeal Plan
+Trinity Ho alth Mid Atlantia St. Mary Madical Contor 11 mity 11e alth Mid-Atlantic St. Mary Medical Center MEDICAL STAFF BYLAWS Part II: Investigations, Corrective Actions, Hearing and Appeal Plan

-November 16, 2020